- Career Opportunities

 - The major factor affecting the choice of housing is the limited amount of stock available.
 The stock is generally sufficient to satisfy the historical needs of each specific area and there are limited vacant homes available for letting at any particular time.

-- Housing is allocated to applicants according to need, usually assessed on the basis of number of dependents or number of people to be accommodated.
+- Housing is allocated to applicants according to need, usually assessed on the basis of number of dependants or number of people to be accommodated.
 The criteria is clearly defined in the allocation policy.
 Government Employee Housing makes every effort to ensure individual requirements of employees are taken into account, however due to the limited amount of housing stock, no guarantee can be provided that all needs will be met.

 It is for these reasons that CHOICE is not a feature of this program.